manwar/perlweeklychallenge-club/challenge-133/james-smith/README.md

 This is the limit for the algorithm (would need 20+ Gbytes for the 10 billion case)

+Note there is an additional about 0.08 second penalty for compiling the C code - so infact for less than 100,000 the perl code is faster in total...

 ### The C code

 ```c